Bowdoin College Title IX Policy

 If a Formal Complaint falls within the scope of this Policy, there is no time limit associated with invoking this Policy.
 Nevertheless, Students and Employees are encouraged to report alleged Sexual Harassment immediately in order to maximize the College’s ability to obtain evidence and conduct a thorough, impartial, and reliable investigation.
 Failure to promptly report alleged Sexual Harassment may result in the loss of relevant evidence or the inability to obtain Witness testimony.

-College students who provide information as part of an investigation, whether as parties to the proceedings or as Witnesses, are expected to be truthful in accordance with the College's Academic Honor Code and Social Code.
+College students who provide information as part of an investigation, whether as parties to the proceedings or as Witnesses, are expected to be truthful in accordance with the College's Code of Community Standards, including the Academic Honor Code and Social Code.
 Making false reports or materially false statements is prohibited and may result in the initiation of a case with the Conduct Review Board or administrative resolution by a Dean.

 Employees who provide information as part of an investigation, whether as parties to the proceedings or as Witnesses, are also expected to be truthful and may face disciplinary action, pursuant to Bowdoin College Human Resources Policy if found to have made false reports or materially false statements.

 The College encourages reporting Sexual Harassment in all cases.
-Students who report Sexual Harassment or provide testimony as to an incident of Sexual Harassment will generally not be held responsible for actions connected to the reported incident, that might constitute a violation of the Social Code, as long as their actions did not put another individual or the community at risk.
+Students who report Sexual Harassment or provide testimony as to an incident of Sexual Harassment will generally not be held responsible for actions connected to the reported incident, that might constitute a violation of the Code of Community Standards, as long as their actions did not put another individual or the community at risk.

 Because Sexual Harassment may constitute both a violation of this Policy and criminal activity, Bowdoin encourages Students and Employees to report alleged Sexual Harassment promptly to local law enforcement agencies.
 The filing of a Formal Complaint of Sexual Harassment under this Policy and the initiation of a criminal proceeding may be pursued simultaneously.
 The filing of a Formal Complaint under this Policy is independent of any criminal investigation or proceeding (except that the College’s investigation may be delayed temporarily if law enforcement requests a delay to gather evidence).